 This is a recent interview I gave to a foreign correspondent.
 In the email questions & answers, I talked about the technology community and the emerging startups that Cambodians think help taking the Kingdom of Cambodia on the global map.
-You can also read my previous blog post about the Cambodian tech startups and coffee culture.

 1) How was Cambodia’s tech scene changed since you started covering it?